LAION-AI/laion5B-paper/README.md

 ## Current tasks

+- [x] General layout for NeurIPS2022
+- [x] Completed and added datasheet
 - [ ] literature research
 - [ ] related works (dataset and models papers on the domain) : why it's important, what is missing
 - [ ] what we provide / statistics